-If a lien was filed in error, you should contact the IRS right away.
-An IRS agent will review your account history to verify that you don't owe the outstanding tax and will prepare the paperwork necessary to withdraw the lien.
+If you believe that such a situation could apply to you, and a lien was filed against you by mistake, then you should contact the IRS right away.
+An IRS agent will review your account history to verify that you don't owe the outstanding tax and will prepare the paperwork necessary to withdraw it.

-However, the IRS has instituted a fresh start program under which taxpayers may be eligible for lien withdrawal provided certain criteria are met.
+The IRS has instituted a Fresh Start Program under which taxpayers might be eligible for lien withdrawal, provided certain criteria are met.

 Releasing a Federal Tax Lien

-Releasing a federal lien means that the lien no longer encumbers your property.
-Upon releasing a lien, county records will be updated to reflect that the lien has been released.
-However, the fact that there was once a federal tax lien will remain on your credit report for up to ten years.
-Liens are released within 30 days of full payment of the outstanding tax obligations or upon setting up a guaranteed or streamlined installment agreement.
+Releasing a federal lien means that the lien no longer encumbers the property.
+County records will be updated to reflect that the lien has been released.
+Liens are released within 30 days of full payment of the outstanding tax obligation, or upon setting up a guaranteed or streamlined installment agreement.

-Less frequently, the IRS may release a federal tax lien if that will speed up the collection of tax or is in the best interests of the taxpayer and the government.
-Most federal tax liens are automatically released by the IRS after full payment of tax.
+The IRS might release a federal tax lien if it will speed up the collection of tax or if it's in the best interests of the taxpayer and the government, but most federal tax liens are automatically released by the IRS after full payment of the tax owed.

 How a Federal Tax Lien Impacts Your Credit

-Taxpayers needing assistance in dealing with tax liens and tax collections should seek the advice of a federally authorized tax practitioner such as a tax attorney, certified public accountant or enrolled agent.
-Taxpayers can also receive free help from publicly-funded tax clinics and from the Taxpayer Advocate Service.
+Taxpayers who need assistance in dealing with tax liens and tax collections should seek the advice of a federally authorized tax practitioner, such as a tax attorney, a certified public accountant, or an enrolled agent.
+Taxpayers can also receive free help from publicly funded tax clinics and the Taxpayer Advocate Service.